upsteered/discord-keyword-alerts/README.md

 3. Give it a name
 4. Open the app, then go to **Bot**
 5. Click **Add Bot**
-6. Copy the bot token
+6. Copy the token

    * keep this secret
    * do not post it on GitHub
-7. In the bot settings, turn on **Message Content Intent**
+7. In the settings, turn on **Message Content Intent**

 ---

-## Step 3: Invite the bot to your server
+## Step 3: Invite it to your server

 1. In the Developer Portal, go to **OAuth2**
 2. Open **URL Generator**
 3. Under **Scopes**, check:

    * `bot`
-4. Under **Bot Permissions**, check:
+4. Under **Permissions**, check:

    * `Read Messages/View Channels`
    * `Send Messages`
 5. Copy the generated invite link
-6. Open the link and add the bot to your server
+6. Open the link and add it to your server

 ---